Benefits

 When you have worked in another EEA country, we need information about the jobs you have had there in the last 36 months.
 You will need a PDU1 Certificate to document these jobs.
 You should receive this certificate from the employment authorities in the country you worked in.
 If you already have the PD U1 Certificate, please include it in your application for unemployment benefit in Norway.

-If you have not received the PD U1 Certificate from the EEA country where you worked, NAV will ask the employment authorities in that country for the certificate.
+If you have not received the PD U1 Certificate from the EEA country where you worked, Nav will ask the employment authorities in that country for the certificate.
 In this case, you must send documentation of this when you apply for unemployment benefit:

 - Start and end dates